kapact/aonepermissions/README.md

 ```

 ## Example
-Check out this [example](https://github.com/Akshay-kumar79/AOnePermissions/blob/main/app/src/main/java/com/example/aonepermissions/MainActivity.kt) for library usage.
+Check out this [example](https://github.com/kapact/aonepermissions/blob/main/app/src/main/java/com/example/aonepermissions/MainActivity.kt) for library usage.

 ## Contribution
 Feel free to contribute to this repository.
-You are always welcomed.
+You are always welcome.

 **THANK YOU**